774th Expeditionary Airlift Squadron: The Four Horsemen

-Operations from Sewart and Langley
+Sewart AFB & Langley AFB Operations

 Although Ardmore had only been open for six years, the Air Force decided to close the base again.
 The inactivation of the 513th Troop Carrier Wing, a Fairchild C-123 Provider unit at Sewart Air Force Base, Tennessee, provided room for the 774th and the other operational units of the 463d Wing to move there.
+In September 1957, Tactical Air Command (TAC) converted the 463d Wing to the dual deputy system.
+(Note: Under this plan flying squadrons reported to the wing deputy commander for operations and maintenance squadrons reported to the wing deputy commander for maintenance.)
+The 463d Group was inactivated, and the squadron was assigned directly to the 463d Troop Carrier Wing.
 The squadron moved to Sewart in November 1958, and soon began replacing its C-130As with C-130B models.
 While at Sewart, the squadron provided airlift support during the Berlin Crisis of 1961.
 The squadron was again called on to provide emergency airlift support during the Cuban Missile Crisis in October and November 1962, transporting TAC support forces and materiel to Florida, Army units to stations in the southeastern United States and Marine reinforcements to Guantánamo Bay.

 In July 1962, TAC established a Combat Crew Training School at Sewart.
 Starting with a single squadron, by the spring of 1963, the school had expanded to a full wing, the 4442d Combat Crew Training Wing.
 As a result of the expansion of the C-130 training unit, the 463d Wing reduced its operations at Sewart and the squadron became nonoperational on 27 December, remaining a paper unit until 1 April 1963, when it was again assigned personnel and equipment at Langley Air Force Base, Virginia.
 From Langley, the squadron deployed crews and planes to support the US response during the Gulf of Tonkin Incident in the late summer of 1964.
 In late April 1965, the squadron participated in Operation Power Pack.
 Following a military coup in the Dominican Republic, Nineteenth Air Force formed an airlift task force to airlift the 82nd Airborne Division.
-On 28 and 29 April, the squadron flew C-130s to Pope Air Force Base to join the task force to transport elements of the 82nd Division to San Isidro Air Base.
+On 28 and 29 April, the squadron flew to Pope Air Force Base to join the task force transporting elements of the 82nd Division to San Isidro Air Base.
 By September, peacekeeping functions had been transferred to Latin American counties' forces and the squadron helped return American forces to the United States.